These tips can help you recover more quickly and decrease your risk of complications:

 - Get plenty of rest.
 Don't go back to school or work until after your temperature returns to normal and you stop coughing up mucus.
 Even when you start to feel better, be careful not to overdo it.
 Because pneumonia can recur, it's better not to jump back into your routine until you are fully recovered.
 Ask your doctor if you're not sure.

 - Stay hydrated.
 Drink plenty of fluids, especially water, to help loosen mucus in your lungs.

 - AskMayoExpert.
-Community-acquired pneumonia.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.
+Community-acquired pneumonia (adult).
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.

 - Schauner S, et al. Community-acquired pneumonia in children: A look at the IDSA guidelines.
 Journal of Family Practice.
 2013;62:9.